a-karma/Bogor_Workshop/DAY_1/Session2.md

 > Combine the intersect and flank functions in order to filter the `snp_ch30.bed` file
 > by excluding CDS and all reagions that are 5 kb form the starting and the stop codon of each CDS.

-### 2. Shell Scripting
-In Session 1 we have introduced the

 ### 3. Transferring files
 see below the syntax for tables: